-“You click a button and the resident’s profile pops up,” says Hash.
+“You click a button and the resident’s profile pops up,” Hash says.
 “We have everything that individual is interested in pre-loaded.
 They can pull up pictures, games, a travelogue, or their favorite music.”

 This type of personalized technology offers seniors with dementia the opportunity to scroll through memories, videos, and other soothing options on their own time.
 If a resident is feeling restless or having a hard time falling asleep, they can interact with the system until they feel tired.

-Other stimulating technologies memory care communities use to engage seniors with dementia include:
+Here are three other stimulating technologies that memory care communities use to engage seniors with dementia.

 Virtual reality (VR) technology can help people with dementia recall past memories, reduce aggression, and improve interactions with caregivers, according to a small study of dementia patients using VR by researchers at the University of Kent in Canterbury, England.
 Many tech-forward memory care communities incorporate VR devices from companies like MyndVR and Oculus Rift for both group activities and individual stimulation.
-Multiple residents could interact in the same virtual simulation — for example, a trip to the beach.
+Multiple residents could interact in the same virtual simulation, like a trip to the beach.

 Seniors experiencing significant cognitive decline may not be able to participate in activities they enjoyed during the early stages of dementia.
 Snoezelen rooms are full of sensory stimulants, from tactile surfaces to calming sounds and lights.
 Dementia care communities are often able to provide much larger and well-equipped sensory spaces than in-home caregivers.

-In order to ensure days are well-rounded and cater to residents’ emotional, physical, and mental well-being, six main categories of activities are offered each day at Kisco communities.
-Some examples of memory care activities from a Kisco calendar include:
+To ensure days are well-rounded and cater to residents’ emotional, physical, and mental well-being, Kisco communities offer six main categories of memory care activities (real-life examples follow each category):

 Many families choose a memory care facility based on its robust memory care activity programming.
-To learn more about dementia care near you, including prices and activities, contact A Place for Mom’s free Senior Living Advisors.
+To learn more about dementia care near you, including prices and activities, contact one of A Place for Mom’s local senior living experts.
+Their guidance comes at no cost to you.
 Together, they’ve helped hundreds of thousands of families find senior living for their loved ones.